-We now live in a new landscape of consumer privacy protection created by a regulation powerful enough to be felt around the world.
-Living with GDPR means learning about GDPR and creating new policies and procedures for consumer engagement.
-Before exploring strategies for earning and maintaining consent, a quick review of the most pertinent regulation is in order.
+We now live in a new landscape of consumer privacy protection created by regulations powerful enough to be felt around the world, influencing the creation of new policies and procedures for compliant consumer engagement.
+It's no longer enough to collect and maintain consent in a compliant manner.
+Businesses must now be prepared to handle consent revocations as well.